Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/postman/configure-postman.md

 > [!TIP]
 > *If you encounter any issues during configuration, deployment, or testing, please refer to the [Trouble Shooting Document](../troubleshooting.md)*

+> Note - Throughout this document, the term `FHIR Server` refers to either AHDS FHIR service or Azure API for FHIR, depending on the configuration or user preference.

 # Access SMART on FHIR using Postman

-In this article, we'll walk through the steps of accessing the Azure Health Data Services (hereafter called FHIR service) or Azure API for FHIR via SMART on FHIR with [Postman](https://www.getpostman.com/).
+In this article, we'll walk through the steps of accessing the FHIR Server with [Postman](https://www.getpostman.com/).

 ## Prerequisites